Our Blueprint for young people

 To draw talent to our own business we revamped our recruitment programme and created a remunerated apprenticeship, intern and graduate programme.
 Apprentices in particular bring enormous value to our business, often moving into full-time roles where they can excel and stretch their capabilities.

 But employee engagement has been central, too.
-Think Big has been supported by 10,000 employees who've supported over 60,000 young people through training, work experience and as mentors - sharing their skills, know-how and life experiences from the corporate world.
+Our Blueprint has been supported by 10,000 employees who've supported over 60,000 young people through training, work experience and as mentors - sharing their skills, know-how and life experiences from the corporate world.

 Social action and enterprise

 In 2013, we joined HRH the Prince of Wales's Step up to Serve #iWill campaign, pledging to back 10,000 youth social action ideas by 2020.
-We’ll inspire 50,000 young people to take part through Think Big Youth – with 50% from disadvantaged backgrounds or areas of high deprivation.
+We’ll inspire 50,000 young people to take part through Our Blueprint Youth – with 50% from disadvantaged backgrounds or areas of high deprivation.

 We’ve also launched the Gro App with the Do-It Trust to help young people translate their volunteering experience into skills most valued by employers.